Advanced Honors Trip

 These courses fulfill general education requirements.
 HNRS 160D is a Tier One TRAD course, and HNRS 208 is a Tier Two Humanities course.
 In some cases, other course numbers can be substituted.

-Students will stay in various hotels in London and various cities in the Netherlands.
+Students will stay in various hotels in Argentina and Easter Island.